Ana Maria Zárate Moreno

 GW Regulatory Studies Fellows work under the guidance of OIRA policy analysts to coordinate interagency review of selected federal regulations under Executive Order 12866.
 Fellows analyze regulatory impacts (benefits, costs and qualitative effects) of selected regulations and collections of information, and coordinate with other federal agencies to ensure the regulations are consistent with statutory intent, administration policy and regulatory principles.

-Applications for the Summer term will be reviewed on a rolling basis but must be received no later than midnight on April 15, 2020.
+Applications for the Summer term will be reviewed on a rolling basis but must be received no later than 5:00 pm ET on February 1, 2022.

 Successful applicants will: